Saint-Mandrier-sur-Mer: Climate

 Saint-Mandrier-sur-Mer has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Saint-Mandrier-sur-Mer is 15.9 C. The average annual rainfall is 647.0 mm with October as the wettest month.
 The temperatures are highest on average in August, at around 24.2 C, and lowest in January, at around 9.2 C. The highest temperature ever recorded in Saint-Mandrier-sur-Mer was 39.3 C on 7 July 1982; the coldest temperature ever recorded was -9.5 C on 9 January 1985.

 Demographics

+Its inhabitants are called Mandréens (masculine) and Mandréennes (feminine) in French.

 Economy

 Once home to a French Naval Air station, its location near the homeport of the French Navy at Toulon has meant that the military has played a huge economic role in the life of the town.
 Increasingly, Saint-Mandrier-sur-Mer is focused on the tourist industry.